Skip to main content

 Details View Section

-Or simply append a component at the bottom of different details views with registerDetailsViewSection .
+Or, add a component to the bottom of a details view with registerDetailsViewSection.

 screenshot of the appended Details View Section